 What Is Hazel?

-As my clients have been learning lately, I have been engaged in a torrid love affair with a Mac application known as Hazel from Noodlesoft.
+For years now, I have been engaged in a torrid love affair with a Mac application known as Hazel from Noodlesoft.
 At a very high level, it lets you create rules to automatically keep your files organized.

 I have written about how you can use Hazel with Evernote, and David Sparks at Macsparky has a great guide for moving PDFs based on filename.